 Planning for retirement is very important.
 Current state law, under the State Retirement System, gives a choice of retirement plans to full-time classified and unclassified employees and faculty; Ohio Public Employees Retirement Savings (OPERS), State Teachers Retirement System of Ohio (STRS) and the Alternative Retirement Plan (ARP).
 Tax deferred annuity accounts, available through payroll deduction, provide employees with the opportunity to set aside income on a pre-tax basis for additional retirement income.
 More information is online for OPERS at www.opers.org.
 Visit STRS at www.strsoh.org.

-Employees who meet the eligibility requirements for age and service retirement under the Ohio Public Employees Retirement System (OPERS) or State Teachers Retirement System (STRS) should first contact their respective retirement system directly for instructions on the application process and then the Benefits office for retiree discount programs.
+Employees who meet the eligibility requirements for age and service retirement under the Ohio Public Employees Retirement System (OPERS) or State Teachers Retirement System (STRS) should first contact their respective retirement system directly for instructions on the application process.

 Retiring employees should prepare a letter of intent to retire or complete, sign and provide their supervisor with a Notice of Voluntary Resignation form, which may be found in the HR Forms Library (www.kent.edu/hr/forms-library).
 Upon receipt, the supervisor or designee should initiate the Notification of Voluntary Separation (NOVS) Workflow available by selecting Employee / Workflows / HR & Employee Workflows from the main menu in FlashLine.
 For more information, contact OPERS at 1-800-222-PERS (7377); For STRS, call (888) 227-7877.